 With thousands of photo apps for iPhone available on the App Store, it can be difficult to know which ones to use, especially if you’re new to iPhone photography.
-In this article you’ll discover the twelve best photo apps that many iPhone photographers recommend, including apps for taking photos, editing photos and sharing your images with others.
+In this article, you’ll discover the twelve best photo apps that many iPhone photographers recommend.
+These include camera apps for taking photos, editing photos and sharing your images with others.
+Click here for our updated 2018 version: 10 Best Photo Apps For iPhone Photography.
+And check out our article on the best photoshop app for iPhone!

 All of the apps below are well-regarded in the mobile photography community, and for good reason.
 They all perform their specific tasks well and are relatively easy to use.